Ernest J. King: General Board

 Navy Secretary Charles Edison's inspection tour of Naval Station Pearl Harbor on 12 April 1940.
 Left to right: King, Rear Admiral Arthur L. Bristol, Charles Edison, Rear Admiral Claude C. Bloch and Captain Elliott Buckmaster.

 King hoped to be appointed CNO or Commander in Chief, United States Fleet (CINCUS), but on 1 July 1939, he reverted to his permanent rank of rear admiral and was posted to the General Board, an elephants' graveyard where senior officers spent the time remaining before retirement.
 A series of extraordinary events would alter this outcome.
 In March, April and May 1940, King accompanied the Secretary of the Navy, Charles Edison, Edison's naval aide, Captain Morton L. Deyo, and Edison's friend Arthur Walsh on a six-week tour of naval bases in the Pacific.
-En route they stopped in Hollywood to preview Edison, the Man, a biographical film about the life of Edison's father starring Spencer Tracy.
+En route they stopped in Hollywood, Los Angeles, to preview Edison, the Man, a biographical film about the life of Edison's father starring Spencer Tracy.
 "I understand", Walsh told King, referring to a popular myth, "that you shave with a blowtorch."
 King replied that this was an exaggeration.
 Walsh liked the story so much he told everyone he met, and eventually had Tiffany & Co. make a scale model of a blowtorch, which he presented to King.